sjardim/filament-tricks/README.md

 # Build a global navigation with the Navigation plugin

-Ryan Chandler's [Navigation plugin](https://filamentphp.com/plugins/navigation) is powerful, but you may have questions on how to use it, so here I want to show you how to build a global navigation for your front end quickly.
+Ryan Chandler's [Navigation plugin](https://filamentphp.com/plugins/navigation) is powerful, but you may have questions on how to use it.

+I want to show you how to quickly build a global navigation for your front end.

 Get the files on [GitHub](https://github.com/sjardim/filament-tricks)